 The company is also working on “Shops ads” that would allow businesses to target ads based on “people’s individual shopping preferences”.

-Eventually, Facebook could further personalize these ads with special offers or promotions, Zuckerberg said.
+Eventually, Zuckerberg said that Facebook could further personalize these ads with special offers or promotions.